 Older centers often have less than 24 feet of clear span.
 The tradeoff is that they have larger footprints but lower ceiling clearance vs. larger clear span and higher clearance for storage space in newer facilities.

-As real estate becomes more expensive and the existing warehouse market remains at capacity, it’s important to calculate total storage capacity, and the racking, automation and material handling equipment needed to take advantage of the higher clearance.
+Commercial real estate is become more expensive due to scarcity, and the number of “big box” transactions in excess of 200,000 square feet increased in 2021, according to CBRE.
+Thus, it’s important to calculate your total storage capacity, and the racking, automation and material handling equipment needed to take advantage of higher clearances.

 Ecommerce Fulfillment Center Facility Costs